Justice (title)

-Justice (abbreviation: [name], J. and other variations) is an honorific style and title traditionally used to describe a jurist who is currently serving or has served within a supreme court or some equal position.
+Justice (abbreviation: [name], J. and other variations) is an honorific style and title traditionally used to describe a jurist who is currently serving or has served on a supreme court or some equal position.
 In some countries, a justice may have had prior experience as a judge or may have been appointed with no prior judicial experience.
-It is predominantly used today within the United States to delineate between those who serve on the Supreme Court of the United States from judges who serve on a lower court.
-Other countries, such as New Zealand and India, similarly use the title as a form of address regarding members of their supreme court.
+It is predominantly used today in the United States to distinguish those who serve on the U.S. Supreme Court from judges who serve on a lower court.
+Other countries, such as New Zealand and India, similarly use the title as a form of address for members of their highest courts.

 Etymology

 The title of justice is derived from the Latin root jus (sometimes spelled ius) meaning something which is associated with law or is described as just.
 It is different from the word judge in that different suffixes were added to form both words, and that the usage of the term justice predates that of judge.
 It first appeared in the year 1137, within the Anglo-Saxon Chronicle, nearly 200 years before the first appearance of judge.
-The term justice developed over time to incorporate a meaning different than that of a judge with the difference continuing after the period of Middle English.
+The term justice developed over time to incorporate a meaning different from that of a judge with the difference continuing after the period of Middle English.

 The earliest record using the word justice to describe an official appears in La Vie de Saint Thomas Becket, a French biography of Saint Thomas of Canterbury written in 1172.
 Its usage of the word justice referred to a judge in the service of the King of France.
-These early justices were members of French high society and were primarily administrators rather than those with formal training in the legal affairs.
+These early justices were members of French high society and were primarily administrators rather than those with formal training in legal affairs.

 Usage

+England and Wales

+In England and Wales, judges may be known as "Mr Justice ..." or "Mrs Justice ...", for example Mr Justice Goss and Mrs Justice Arbuthnot.